exonum/exonum-doc/src/advanced/node-management.md

 ## Explorer API Sockets

-Since Exonum 0.10 version, it is possible to connect to nodes via WebSocket.
+It is possible to connect to nodes via WebSocket.
 Clients subscribe to events that take place in the network and in this way obtain information on the blockchain from the nodes.

+Since Exonum 0.12 version, clients also can send transactions to the blockchain through websockets alongside with REST API.

 Explorer API sockets have the same base path as endpoints, denoted **{explorer_base_path}** and equal to `/api/explorer/v1`.

-Currently only one type of events is provided for subscription - it shares information on block commit events.

 ### Subscribe to Block Commit